Pinaki82/crust/README.md

 Demo:

-Think of real-world values of variables as water and memory addresses as glasses.
-Pour `c`'s water into `b` (glass), then stack `b` into another glass `a`.
+Think of variables as water and memory addresses as glasses.
+Pour `c`'s water into `b` (glass), then `b`'s water into another glass `a`.

+Or imagine putting `c` (glass) on top of `b` (another glass), and `b` on top of `a`, stacking one on top of other glasses.

 If you wish, you can also compare memory addresses as boxes.
 One exception, unlike real-life objects the size parameter doesn't change, and any of the boxes can hold other boxes.
 Find the **glTF** 3D file in `3d-models` directory.

 ```c
 #include <stdio.h>